 To reset the router to factory default settings, you can use either the Reset button on the back of the router or the Erase function.
+However, if you cannot find the IP address or lost the password to access the router, you must use the Reset button.

-After you reset the router to factory default settings, the user name is admin, the password is password, the LAN IP address is 192.168.1.1 (which is the same as www.routerlogin.net), and the DHCP server is enabled.
+After you reset the router to factory default settings, the user name is admin, the password is password, the LAN IP address is 192.168.1.1 (which is the same as www.routerlogin.net), and the DHCP server is enabled..